cagribas/caps-generator/README.md

 # Caps Generator

 Web app to create caps.
+It's build in external api.

 ## Made with React.
 To start this app run with "npm install" and "npm start" in project folder.